Claude Estier: National Assembly

 He was elected as a candidate for Mitterrand's Convention of Republican Institutions, part of the Federation of the Democratic and Socialist Left electoral coalition, in the legislative election of 1967 against Alexandre Sanguinetti, Minister of Veterans and War Victims in the third Pompidou government under President de Gaulle.
 He lost his seat the following year, after the early dissolution of the National Assembly in the aftermath of the May 1968 events.

 He was elected again in 1981 and became chairman of the Foreign Affairs Committee of the National Assembly from 1983 to 1986.

 He had put a provisional end to his activities as a journalist in 1967, but from 1972 to 1986 he led the official weekly of the Socialist Party, L'Unité.
 From 1981 to 1988, he regularly took part as such in the animated weekly political debate Vendredi Soir on France Inter with Jean d'Ormesson (a right-wing journalist and writer), Pierre Charpy (his counterpart as head of La Lettre de la Nation, the weekly of the Rally for the Republic) and Roland Leroy (editor-in-chief of the Communist daily L'Humanité).

 Senate

 In 1986, he entered the Senate in 1988 and became President of the Socialist Group until his retirement in October 2004.

 Post-Senator career

-After, he returned to literature by publishing two new books in the Cherche-Midi.
+After this, he returned to writing about history and politics by publishing four new books with Le Cherche-Midi, including François Hollande: journal d'une victoire (2012).